nerwuuus/sql-employee-time-db/documents/naming_convention.md

-# **Naming Conventions**
+# **Naming Convention**

-This document outlines the naming conventions used for schemas, tables, views, columns, and other objects in the data warehouse.
+This document outlines the naming conventions used for schemas, tables, views, columns, and other objects in the 'ess' database.

 ## **Table of Contents**